 •Special Masters Program, Allegheny County Courts

-•Member, Board of Directors, YWCA of Greater Pittsburgh
+•Member, Board of Directors, YMCA of Greater Pittsburgh

 Smart Business Magazine [Pittsburgh] (December 2010) [Author]